Resources for scientists

 Researchers can register with the database and apply for tissue through the BDR website.

-BDR is jointly funded by Alzheimer's Society and the Alzheimer's Research Trust.
+BDR is jointly funded by Alzheimer's Society and the Alzheimer's Research UK.

 Alzheimer's Society fully supports this initiative and encourages researchers to consult with the service, particularly if you are not experienced in research design.
 We hope this resource will be particularly useful to health and care professionals who may not have a research background, but who are interested in seeking funding for research.